Transacting online with the public

 - Where warranted, offer or impose higher level security credentials such as one-time passwords, digital certificates, or tokens.

-Also see NZISM: Access Control
+Also see NZISM: Access control and passwords

 Perform code audits